 - a.
-The location of the area of the lease entitlement can be clearly identified as surveyed Lot 128 on SP235269 which is suitable for the issue of a lease; - b.
-The ownership of improvements has been resolved and will be owned by the lessee upon the grant of the lease - c.
-There are no competing interests in the lease entitlement land that need to be dealt with; and - d.
-There is no practical obstacle to the grant of the lease.
+The location of the area of the lease entitlement can be clearly identified as surveyed Lot 149 on SP277431 which is suitable for the issue of a lease; - b.
+The ownership of improvements has been resolved and will be owned by the lessee upon the grant of the lease; - c.
+There are no competing interests in the lease entitlement land that need to be dealt with; and awrence d.
+There is no practical obstacle to the grant of a lease to satisfy the lease entitlement.